How to Manage Currency Risk in a Small Business

 In today’s global marketplace, there’s no reason why even the smallest companies can’t compete when it comes to mastering and reducing currency risk.
 At the same time, learning to deal in multiple currencies, or at least how to avoid dealing in them, can help businesses take their profits to the next level.

-While economic instability, the political climate, and other outside influences affect small companies from their tax status to profit margins to brand loyalty, small businesses who acknowledge and address those factors will withstand change more solidly.
+While economic instability, the political climate, and other outside influences affect small companies from their tax status to profit margins to brand loyalty, small businesses that acknowledge and address those factors will withstand change more solidly.

 Managing currency for small business isn’t relevant to every company, as those that exist only in local markets close to home won’t see any need for trading or streamlining their currency.
 However, awareness is the first step in embracing the global nature of today’s market, so even small businesses without the means to go international may one day need to know more about currency than they ever thought necessary.